conorwalsh1/Portfolio-Project-1/README.md

 Found it difficult to crop the picture to a size that fitted the page but was happy after going through some trial and error with the result

-Added the section 'History' which included a consolidated amount of information about the Rock of Cashel.
+Added the section 'History' which included information about the Rock of Cashel.
 I created a set of paragraphs for the text with line breaks between.
-I also added the class "history" to edit in css
+I also added the class "history" to edit in css.

+I matched the font size of the 'History title with that of the logo and used the same margins.